What is the prime number?

 Two numbers are called to be coprime or co-prime if they have only 1 as a common factor.

-In other way, we can say if greatest common divisor of two numbers is 1, then the two numbers are coprimes.
+In other way, we can say if the greatest common divisor of two numbers is 1, then the two numbers are coprimes.

 (2,3), (14,15), (8,13) etc.